IBMDataScience/digits/README.md

 # Instructions:

-## Step I. If you already have an account on IBM's Data Science Experience, go to Step 2.
+## Step I. If you already have an account on IBM's Data Science Experience, go to Step II.
 If not, follow [this tutorial](https://github.com/IBMDataScience/getting-started) to create an account.

 ## Step II.
 In the landing page of DSX, create a project on by clicking on the `New` button on the top right and then click on `Project`.